GEMScienceTools/oq-mbtk/docsrc/contents/cat.rst

 	# plot the regression
 	regress.plot_model_density(overlay=False, sample=0)

-Alternatively, if we wanted a example with a bilinear fit with a break in slope at M5.8, we could say
+Alternatively, if we wanted an example with a bilinear fit with a break in slope at M5.8, we could say

 .. code-block:: ini